Kirkwall & St Ola

 Dogs are a great way to break the ice with local folk and get insider knowledge; walking on Scapa Beach close to Kirkwall is a great place to start.
 Smile, say ‘Hi’ and if the other person’s dog is on a lead, clip yours on too before approaching them.

 The Dog Friendly Orkney Facebook page is another great source of advice about great places to walk, eat and stay even before you get here.
+The Kirkwall BID website also has plenty of dog-friendly information about the town's businesses, including where free poo bags can be picked up.

 While many places in Orkney do welcome dogs with well-behaved owners, it’s not always clearly stated; don’t be put off if there’s no “dogs welcome” sign – just ask someone inside.
 Ideally call them in advance to check about your dog and make a reservation.